Material Issues

 Internal Importance

-Based on the significance (likelihood of occurrence/frequency and impact) of short-, medium-, and long-term risks and opportunities identified through the company's comprehensive risk assessment, we assess the importance of various issues within our company and our group.
-We then formulate our approach after considering dialogues with experts and investors, and engaging in discussions within the ESG Promotion Committee.
+Based on the significance of short-, medium-, and long-term risks and opportunities, in terms of likelihood of occurrence and impact, identified through the Company's comprehensive risk assessment, after assessing the importance of various issues for the Company and the Group, taking into account dialogue with experts and investors, and holding discussions within the ESG Promotion Committee.

 External Importance